 The CCPA imposes extensive compliance obligations upon businesses within its scope.
 It requires workforce training, specific disclosures in privacy policies and mechanisms for handling consumer requests to access or delete their information, among other things.

 Varnum’s data privacy and cybersecurity attorneys have already begun assisting domestic and international clients in a number of industries with their CCPA compliance obligations.
-If you think you may fall within the scope of the CCPA and wish to discuss this further, please contact Varnum attorneys Charumati Ganesh, CIPP/US or Jeffrey Stefan, CIPP/US.

 You May Also Be Interested In